Criminal Appeal Attorney in Atlanta, Georgia

 Providing Skilled Legal Representation Throughout Georgia

-If you have been convicted of a crime in Atlanta, you have the right to appeal the decision.
+If you have been convicted of a crime in Georgia, you have the right to appeal the decision.
 The process is complex, and it takes a great deal of research and skill to successfully argue your case.
-That is why you need help from a lawyer who is familiar with the system and can develop a compelling argument on your behalf.
+That is why you need help from a criminal appeals lawyer in Georgia who is familiar with the system and can develop a compelling argument on your behalf.

 Backed by more than two decades of experience providing legal counsel to individuals involved in criminal trials, we know how to develop effective briefs.
 We understand that a conviction can profoundly affect your life, which is why we can work toward getting the trial court’s judgment overturned.
 Our Atlanta criminal appeals attorney is ready to deliver the legal help you need.